 The WES database contains information on more than 200 countries and jurisdictions, 45,000 educational institutions, 20,000 credentials and equivalencies, and 1,600 grading scales.
-Based on this in-depth knowledge of the country's education system, WES is able to provide an advisory opinion on how this credential compares to a similar credential earned in Canada.
+Based on this in-depth knowledge of the country's education system, WES is able to provide an advisory opinion on how this credential compares to a similar credential earned in the U.S.